Osteospermum 'Voltage Yellow' flowers

 Voltage Yellow African Daisy is recommended for the following landscape applications;

 Voltage Yellow African Daisy will grow to be about 16 inches tall at maturity, with a spread of 24 inches.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 18 inches apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 Although it's not a true annual, this fast-growing plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
+As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.